ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/4-SpellsFeatsClassesItems.md

 [Smart Cunning Action](https://www.nexusmods.com/baldursgate3/mods/8906)

 Changes the Rogue (Thief) double bonus action to instead be a toggle ability allowing rogues to choose to use their action or bonus action for cunning actions.
-Also grants this benefit to Monks, and gloomstalker Rangers.
+Also grants this benefit to Monks, and Gloomstalker Rangers.

 ## Wild Magic

-These mods affect wild magic sorcerers, wild magic barbarians, and/or other situations where the wild magic effects table is rolled such as certain wild magic enemies, controlled chaos, or having the Enweaved feat.
-Sorcerers and creatures with wild magic should only accrue surge risk during combat, with the chance increasing 5% per spell casted until a surge is triggered.
+These mods affect wild magic sorcerers, wild magic barbarians, and/or other situations where the wild magic effects table is rolled such as certain wild magic enemies, enemies with Controlled Chaos, or having the Enweaved feat.
+Sorcerers and creatures with wild magic should only accrue surge risk during combat, meaning out-of-combat uses of spells like Healing Word or Longstrider or Feather Fall will not increase the surge risk.
+In combat, the risk increases by 5% per spell casted until a surge is triggered.
 For player Sorcerers, you can avoid starting the wild magic risk slide by avoiding using Tides of Chaos, but that would be boring.
 Wild magic surges will restore Tides of Chaos, allowing you to keep it going multiple times throughout an adventuring day.
 Wild Magic Sorcerers in Listonomicon are a whacky risk-reward gameplay experience.

 * [More Wild Magic effects](https://www.nexusmods.com/baldursgate3/mods/2022)
 * [Wild Magic D100 Table](https://www.nexusmods.com/baldursgate3/mods/2967)